gsam95/gsam95/Kafka/FinalReport.md

 ### **Integration with Kafka**

-In a real-time environment:

-1. Data Streaming: Environmental data is continuously streamed into Kafka from sensors or other sources
-2. Consumption: The Kafka consumer retrieves incoming messages, cleans them, and appends them to a local CSV file
-3. Feature Engineering: Historical data is transformed into lagged features and rolling statistics required for predictions
-4. Prediction: The trained XGBoost model generates pollutant concentration forecasts for the next hour based on processed features
-5. Output: Predictions are saved locally and can be used for real-time monitoring or decision-making

 The developed mechanism integrates the trained machine learning model (XGBoost regressor) with a Kafka consumer pipeline to enable real-time predictions of pollutant concentrations.
 The process involves consuming environmental data streams from Kafka, preprocessing the data, and generating predictions using the trained model.

 Below is a detailed description of how this mechanism was implemented here:

 1. Kafka Consumer Pipeline

-The system begins by initializing a Kafka consumer to listen to messages from the specified topic (`test-topic`).
+The system begins by initializing a Kafka consumer to listen to messages from the specified topic (test-topic).
 Each message represents a record of environmental data, such as pollutant concentrations and meteorological parameters.
 The consumer:

-- Connects to the Kafka broker (`localhost:9092`) and retrieves messages in real time
+- Connects to the Kafka broker (localhost:9092) and retrieves messages in real time
 - Deserializes incoming JSON messages into Python dictionaries for further processing

 2. Data Cleaning

-Once a message is received, the `clean_data()` function processes the record to handle missing or invalid values:
+Once a message is received, the clean_data() function processes the record to handle missing or invalid values:

-- Invalid entries (e.g., `-200` or `'Unknown'`) are replaced with appropriate placeholders (`NaN`)
+- Invalid entries (e.g., -200 or 'Unknown') are replaced with appropriate placeholders (NaN)
 - Missing values are handled using forward filling, backward filling, or replacement with column means (if applicable)
--

 This ensures that the incoming data is clean and usable for feature engineering and prediction.

 3. Saving Data to CSV

-After cleaning, each record is appended to a local CSV file (`streamed_kafka_data.csv`).
+After cleaning, each record is appended to a local CSV file (streamed_kafka_data.csv).
 This file serves as a cumulative log of all received data and provides historical context for generating lagged features and rolling statistics required for predictions.

 4. Feature Engineering

-The `preprocess_for_prediction()` function transforms the raw data into features suitable for prediction:
+The preprocess_for_prediction() function transforms the raw data into features suitable for prediction:

 - Lagged Features: Creates lagged values (e.g., CO concentrations from 1, 2, and 3 previous hours) to capture temporal dependencies
 - Rolling Statistics: Computes rolling averages and standard deviations over a 3-hour window to capture local trends and variability